TileImageTeamiOS/THTiledImageView/README.md

 ## Feature

 - [x] 🖼 `THTiledImageView` fully support `UIScrollView`.
 You can subclass it and use it.
+- [x] 📡 Support Async Image Downloading & Caching.
+- [x] 🔍 You can set different tiled images based on user's zoom scale.
 - [x] 🔪 Support Image Cutting Extension Method to generate tiled images.
-- [x] 🔍 You can set different tiled images based on user's zoom scale.

 ## Demo